Goods Received Note | Goods Receipt Note | GRN Format

-Goods Receipt Note is a crucial document which is referred by several teams such as Stores/Warehouse, Procurement & Accounts/Finance.
+Goods Receipt Note also sometimes referred to as Material receipt note is a crucial document which is referred by several teams such as Stores/Warehouse, Procurement & Accounts/Finance.
 Why is the Goods receipt note important for each of them?

 Stock/Warehouse – Update the inventory records as soon as goods are received based on GRN.
 The faster the entry in the Warehouse, the earlier goods are available for production process/sales, as the case may be.

 Procurement/Purchase – To mark the completion of execution of Purchase Order and evaluate the performance of the procurement team

 Finance Team for Accounts Payable – To cross-check the Goods Receipt Note against Invoice raised by the supplier before making the final payment.
 Having GRN on-time enables making timely & accurate payments.

 What is the Goods Received Note Format / Goods Receipt Note Format / (GRN Format)?

 Given below is a Goods Receipt Note or Material Receipt Note in Excel Format.
 Please click on the link below to download goods received note in excel format